 Apples are susceptible to many common diseases, including mildew, scab, blight and black spot.
 Proper pruning and tree spacing can help decrease the risk of disease by improving air circulation.

-Many fungal diseases, like anthracnose, aren't fatal to fruit trees, but they can cause undue stress that reduces fruit production and can make your tree vulnerable to other invaders.
+Many fungal diseases aren't fatal to fruit trees, but they can cause undue stress that reduces fruit production and can make your tree vulnerable to other invaders.
 Fungal diseases are usually the result of damp conditions, so treating them involves removing affected fruit and branches and pruning to increase air circulation and light exposure.
-You can use fungicides to treat and manage fungal infections.
-Thankfully, there are several organic fungicide options available on the market, and it's relatively easy to make your own natural homemade fungal infection treatment.
+You can use fungicides to manage fungal infections, although they're most effective as a preventive (before a disease is present) than as a curative (after a disease is present).
+There are several organic fungicide options available on the market, so be sure to observe all label directions and precautions before using a product.

 - Stark Bro's: Pest & Disease Control for Apple Trees